 Our full-time six week program will provide you with a foundation in biostatistics, epidemiology, and statistical computing for which you will receive 4 semester credits.
 The MN-SIBS summer 2015 agenda includes field trips to organizations that hire biostatisticians such as the Mayo Clinic in Rochester, Minn., numerous seminars by scientists working on major heart and lung projects, and directed personal advice on applying to graduate school.

 Travel, housing, tuition, meals, and extracurricular activity costs are all covered by the program.

-The University of Minnesota SIBS program is funded by two Institutes within the National Institutes of Health: the National Center for Advancing Translational Sciences and the National Heart, Lung, and Blood Institute.
+The University of Minnesota SIBS program is funded by the National Institutes of Health National Heart, Lung, and Blood Institute.